Don’t let that big bad B string ruin your recordings!

 Now, to some listeners these differences may be subtle.
 It is probably safe to assume that the folks perfectly content to record 5-string basses exactly the same way they record 4-string basses fall into this camp.

 Or perhaps they just never considered it, or never listened very closely.
-To my ears these differences are glaring.
+To my ears, these differences are glaring.
 It’s evident on cheap mass-produced basses and esoteric handmade models alike.
-It’s evident when I’m playing my basses, when I’m recording someone else’s basses, when I’m listening to a bassist on a recording….
-Even when barely listening to background music on a cheap car radio I’ll suddenly become aware that the bassist has moved to a note on his/her B string, it’s that obvious.
+It’s evident when I’m playing my basses, when I’m recording someone else’s basses, when I’m listening to a bassist on a recording… Even when barely listening to background music on a cheap pair of earbuds, I’ll suddenly become aware that the bassist has moved to a note on his/her B string, it’s that obvious.

 Okay, so maybe I’m cursed.
 But I don’t have perfect pitch, so it’s not the absolute note name that’s calling attention to itself—it is a set of spectral phenomena.

 I attribute these phenomena to a number of factors.
 Perhaps most obviously, the notes below the 41 Hz open E of a 4-string bass are well below the usable low frequency cutoff point of much of our reproduction equipment.
-The fundamental frequency of an open B string is 31 Hz; if you’re only monitoring on NS-10s you probably don’t have a clue what I’m talking about when I describe the above sonic artifacts!
+The fundamental frequency of an open B string is 31 Hz; if you’re monitoring on monitors with 5″ woofers, you probably don’t have a clue what I’m talking about when I describe the above sonic artifacts!
 Or at least you don’t have a reliable clue as to what’s happening with the fundamental frequencies of those lowest bass notes.

 This alone accounts (at least in part) for the disproportionate first and second harmonics: with the fundamental severely attenuated by the limitations of the playback transducers, the lower overtones become more apparent.
 A number of synthesizers that use digital oscillators have taken advantage of the hollow, unstable timbre that results from filtering out the fundamental of a complex waveform…but I can’t think of any bassists who go out of their way to get a “hollow, unstable” tone from their instruments!